martinvuyk/clifford/README.md

     - mass: The FluidVolume's mass.
     - density: The FluidVolume's density.
     - viscosity: The FluidVolume's viscosity.
+    - pressure: The FluidVolume's pressure.
     - velocity: The FluidVolume's velocity.
+    - divergence: The FluidVolume's divergence.